nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Save Changes:**
     - Press the `Enter` key to save all modifications.
-    - The window will close, and changes will reflect in the **Person List**.
+    - The window will close, and changes will reflect in the **Employee List**.

 - **Cancel Changes:**
     - Press the `Esc` key to discard all changes and close the window without saving.